At A Glance

 Providing essential resources for professional growth.

-A coach supervisor must share resources like articles, books, or tools based on their observations and analysis of the coach’s day-to-day performance and requirements.
+A coach supervisor may share resources like articles, books, or tools based on their supervisee’s context or their observations and analysis of the coach’s day-to-day performance and requirements.

 These resources can help you upskill, form better networks, and ground your practice on a solid foundation.